NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   or other information needed to initialize the scheme, including stdout and stderr.
   Diagnostic messages are tolerated, but should be minimal.

-* Line lengths of up to 120 characters are suggested for better readability
+* Line lengths of no more than 120 characters are suggested for better readability.

 Additional coding rules are listed under the *Coding Standards* section of the NOAA NGGPS Overarching System team document on Code, Data, and Documentation Management for NOAA Environmental